saylordotorg/course_comm103/Unit12.md

+---
+layout: default
+title: "COMM103: Introduction to Mass Media"
+course_description: "A comprehensive examination of the evolution and impact of the media, primarily in the United States, which should lead you to reflect upon how your viewpoints are shaped by and can shape the media with which you interact."
+next: ../Unit13
+previous: ../Unit11
+---
 **Unit 12: Economics of Mass Media** <span id="12"></span> *This unit focuses on the inner workings and justifications for mass media, a very important unit since those elements determine the nature